NetickNetworking/NetickDocumentation/articles/rpcs-vs-properties.md

 [OnChanged callbacks](change-callback.md) are very powerful.
 Their use-cases are endless.
 For a couple examples:

 - A jump counter network property to sync jump audio.
 Increment it every time you jump, resulting in a callback that you can use to play jump audio.
 - A health network property to sync death event.
 Check if the previous value is higher than the current value, and the current value has turned to 0.
-This means the player has dead, and you can use the callback to create effects or play audio.
+This means the player has died, and you can use the callback to create effects or play audio.

 ## Circular Buffers